authify/authify-api/README.md

 Nearly all API endpoints available via Authify implement the [{json:api}](http://jsonapi.org/) 1.0 specification.
 The exceptions are:

-* `GET /jwt/key` - Returns Content Type: `application/x-pem-file`.
-This endpoint returns the PEM-encoded public key ([ES512](https://tools.ietf.org/html/rfc7518#section-3.4) (ECDSA)) which should be used to verify the signature made by the Authify service.
+* `GET /jwt/key` - Returns Content Type: `application/json`.
+This endpoint returns a JSON Object with the key `data` whose value is a PEM-encoded ECDSA public key, which should be used to verify the signature made by the Authify service.
+* `GET /jwt/meta` - Returns Content Type: `application/json`.
+This endpoint returns a JSON Object with the keys `algorithm`, `issuer`, and `expiration` that describe the kind of JWTs produced by this service.
 * `POST /jwt/token` - Returns (and only accepts) Content Type: `application/json`.
 This endpoint is used to obtain a [JWT token](https://en.wikipedia.org/wiki/JSON_Web_Token) for authentication when interacting with restricted endpoints (both on this service and for other integrated services).
 This endpoint expects a JSON Object with either the keys `access_key` and `secret_key` _OR_ `email` and `password`.
 There is no firm requirement to use either pair for any particular purpose, but for scenarios where the credentials may be stored on local disk (like an API command-line client), that the `access_key` and `secret_key` be used since those can easily be revoked if necessary.
 Upon successful authentication, the endpoint provides an JSON Object with the key `jwt` and a signed -- but not encrypted -- JWT.
 There should be nothing highly sensitive embedded in the JWT.
 The JWT defaults to expiring every 15 minutes.
+* `POST /registration/signup` - Returns (and only accepts) Content Type: `application/json`.
+This endpoint is used to signup for an account with Authify.
+This endpoint expects a JSON Object, requiring the keys `email` and `password`, with `name` and `via` being optional.
+If `via` is provided, then it must be a JSON Object with the keys `provider` and `uid`, otherwise it will be ignored.
+The `via` key is used to add an alternate identity (meaning they logged-in through an integration, like Github).
+This endpoint returns a JSON Object with the keys `id` and `email` on success.

 All other endpoints adhere to the {json:api} specification and can be found at the following base paths: